liip/LiipImagineBundle/Resources/doc/commands.md

 $ php app/console liip:imagine:cache:resolve path1 path2 --filters=thumb1
 ```

-Cache for this two paths will be resolved with passed filter.
+Cache for the two paths will be resolved using the passed filter.
 As a result you will get:
 ``` bash
     http://localhost/media/cache/thumb1/path1